arras-energy/gridlabd/docs/Tools/Resource.md

 Examples:

+The following command lists the released versions

+    gridlabd resource --index=version

-The following command list the properties on the online weather resources
+The following command lists the properties on the online weather resources

     gridlabd resource --properties=weather

-The following command lists the online weather resource index

-    gridlabd resource --index=weather

 The following command retrieves the online weather data for the specified location